bbkane/www.bbkane.com/content/blog/Learn-SSL/index.md

 ### Security

+[How CT Works : Certificate Transparency](https://certificate.transparency.dev/howctworks/) explains what Certificate Transparency is and why it's needed for publicly trusted Certificate Authorities.
+[Merkle Town](https://ct.cloudflare.com/) analyzes public CT logs to show which CAs, algorithms, and logs are most popular.
+[Certificate Transparency: The Gift That Keeps Giving](https://blog.rapid7.com/2018/01/04/certificate-transparency-the-gift-that-keeps-giving/) demonstrates how hackers can incorporate public CT logs into their attacks.
+[Certificate Search](https://crt.sh/) is a portal to search public Certificate Transparency logs.

 [RedHat](https://www.redhat.com/sysadmin/pki-protection) explains some options to protect against SSL's vulnerability to rogue CAs.

-[Certificate Search](https://crt.sh/) is a portal to search public Certificate Transparency logs.

-[Certificate Transparency: The Gift That Keeps Giving](https://blog.rapid7.com/2018/01/04/certificate-transparency-the-gift-that-keeps-giving/) demonstrates how hackers can incorporate public Certificate Transparency logs into their attacks.

 [Caveats and pitfalls of cookie domains](https://xebia.com/blog/caveats-and-pitfalls-of-cookie-domains/) is not directly related to TLS, but covers how cookies (potentially login cookies) interact with domains.
 Check your how your site configures cookies before setting up domains and issuing TLS certificates for them.

+[Google Online Security Blog: Sustaining Digital Certificate Security - Entrust Certificate Distrust](https://security.googleblog.com/2024/06/sustaining-digital-certificate-security.html) is a precedent-setting post - Google Chrome will not trust the Entrust Certificate Authority after October 2024.
+It's a fantastic post that really demonstrates the technical-social facets of TLS.
+Also see [HackerNews comments](https://news.ycombinator.com/item?id=40812833) and  [Entrust's response](https://www.entrust.com/blog/2024/07/thoughts-on-the-google-chrome-announcement-and-our-commitment-to-the-public-tls-certificate-business/).

 ## Tools to work with SSL